What does Copyright Protect?

 How to Register a Copyright?

-To register with the United States Copyright Office, submit an application to the Registrar of Copyrights along with a fee and a “deposit” of the work.
-Copyright registration provides a low cost, high value content protection.
+To register with the United States Copyright Office, in particular submit an application to the Registrar of Copyrights along with a fee and a “deposit” of the work.
+Truly, copyright registration provides a low cost, high value content protection.

 Can I Get a Global Copyright?

 Copyright registration covers specific territories.
 In other words, registering a United States Copyright does not provide you an “international copyright registration.”
 However, many countries participate in international conventions.
 International conventions and treaties provide protection in other countries.
-A United States copyright automatically protects against infringement in a foreign jurisdiction that is a member to a convention.
-No registration in the foreign jurisdiction required.
-Now you can bring lawsuits against infringement not only in the United States but also many other countries.
+In fact, a United States copyright automatically protects against infringement in a foreign jurisdiction that is a member to a convention.
+Specifically, no registration in the foreign jurisdiction required.
+Therefore, you can bring lawsuits against infringement not only in the United States but also many other countries.

 Copyright protection can be a valuable mechanism to minimize your legal risk.

-It’s a good idea for you to evaluate your current practices and take that first step to securing your success.
+Therefor, it’s a good idea to evaluate your current practices and then take that first step to securing your success.

-Are you and/or your business Florida based?
-If so and you need help with your Copyright strategy, we’re here for you.
+Do you need help with your Copyright strategy?
 Contact us here.

 Want to take the first step to legally securing your success?
 Get your Free Ebook today!